 One option is using boiling water which will kill many of the plant’s roots but can also leave behind something called ‘root rot’.
 This disease spreads easily through the soil which has been left wet after being soaked by rain or irrigation systems.
 Another way to kill them is by applying ethanol, which can be used as a spray, mixed with water and applied to the weeds with a brush or paintbrush.
 The ethanol will need 24-48 hours to dry before weeding.
 Another way to weed kill them is by using propane torches that are lit on the weed itself or on the dirt near it.
 These methods should not be used on areas that contain high amounts of organic material because it will set the organic material on fire-this includes grass, leaves, pine needles, sticks, etc.

 The benefits of no-till gardening are many.
 A gardener has the ability to grow more food by making better use of their resources.
 There is less energy and water needed for this type of gardening.
 This method also reduces the amount of soil erosion and runoff that would be caused by ploughing.
 No-till gardening can also benefit gardeners by decreasing their workload because less weeding, irrigation, and harvesting need to take place.

 Landscape fabric is a woven, nonwoven, or knitted material of various weights used to suppress weeds on the surface of the soil.
 It is composed of varying amounts of natural and synthetic fibres.
 Landscape fabric has two main functions: resisting weed growth through physical suppression and providing moisture retention by reducing water runoff.

 # 10 Plan When You Pull Out the Weed

 So, these are the 10 things to know when pulling weeds.
-It involves planning and a little research to save you all the trouble of having a garden full of weeds.
-Another easy way to solve weed problems is to get services from reputable landscaping and gardening company, like A1 Gardening Sydney.
+Weeding involves planning and a little research to save you all the trouble of having a garden full of weeds.
+Another easy way to solve weed problems is to get services from reputable landscaping and gardening companies, like A1 Gardening Sydney.
 For more information, click here.